 - Mousy lawyer Jennifer Walters becomes the 6'6" green supermodel superhero She-Hulk, though it's not adrenaline that does it so much as deadly radiation.
-It's played with in more recent stories, where she starts taking her normal meek persona more seriously and comes out of shell as Jen as well, without letting her hair down or taking off the glasses.
+It's played with in more recent stories, where she starts taking her normal meek persona more seriously and comes out of her shell as Jen as well, without letting her hair down or taking off the glasses.

 - In The Incredibles, there's no Love Interest involved, but it's fighting for her life and her family that causes Reluctant Hero Violet Parr to come out of her shell, learn a new power, and quit hiding behind her hair.
 In the same movie, getting back in the hero game inspires her bored father Bob to slim down (and bulk up) and have more fun with his family.
 Incidentally, the guy at school Violet was pining after only notices her post-adventure.
 Rather understandable, since before she only had the confidence to lurk behind the scenery staring at him and now she can talk to him.

-- Mulan is a reverse example of this, as in order to become a kickbutt swordswoman she has to hide her beauty, but that doesn't stop her from looking fantastic in the final battle with Shan-Yu where she wears a simple but still cute dress.
+- Mulan is a reverse example of this, as in order to become a kickbutt swordswoman she has to hide her beauty, but that doesn't stop her from looking fantastic in the final battle with Shan-Yu where she wears a simple but still cute dress and has her hair down.

-- A male version of this happens in The Thief and the Cobbler, combined with Clark Kent Outfit.
+- A male version of this happens to the titular cobbler in The Thief and the Cobbler, combined with Clark Kent Outfit.

 - Hiccup in How to Train Your Dragon suits himself up with dragon-riding gear, gains some confidence, and finishes out the movie looking even more hardcore with a prosthetic limb.
 Taken even further in How to Train Your Dragon 2.